 With the hamstrings, my go-to drill for improving mobility is almost always eccentric isometric RDLs.

-PAILs/RAILs are a mobility technique involving a static stretch for a period of time followed by hard, intense isometric contractions at end range.
-When performing static stretches we get the nervous system to relax into new ranges of motion.
-The problem is, the body will easily revert back to its previous levels of stiffness.
-By performing these isometric contractions (that is a muscle contraction without moving) we can “hit save” on some of the mobility improvements we make.
+PAILs/RAILs are a mobility technique involving a static stretch for a period followed by hard, intense isometric contractions at end range.
+When performing static stretches, we get the nervous system to relax into new ranges of motion.
+The problem is, the body will easily revert to its previous levels of stiffness.
+By performing these isometric contractions, we can “hit save” on some of the mobility improvements we make.
 These work especially well with the hamstrings.

 Reverse Active Straight Leg Raises

-So many athletes with hamstring tightness actually lack the pelvis control to actively use their hamstring flexibility.
-Or as they improve their flexibility, they don’t then know how to use to and move through the hips rather than moving through the spine.
+So many athletes with hamstring tightness lack the pelvis control to actively use their hamstring flexibility.
+Or, as they improve their flexibility, they don’t know how to use to and move through the hips rather than moving through the spine.

-The reverse active straight leg raise combines hamstring flexibility work with the athlete having to control his/her pelvic positioning making it a great combo for a lot of athletes.
+The reverse active straight leg raise combines hamstring flexibility work with the athlete having to control his/her pelvic positioning.
+Making this a great combo for a lot of athletes.

 Band Pullover Straight Leg Raises